gostevedore/gostevedore.github.io/content/en/docs/reference-guide/builder/_index.md

 A builder provides relevant information about how to build a Docker image.
 It is defined using a [YAML](https://en.wikipedia.org/wiki/YAML) data structure, and its schema is described on [Keywords reference]({{<ref "/docs/reference-guide/builder/#keywords-reference-for-builder-configuration">}}) for builders configuration.

-There are two types of builders: global and in-line.
-Global builders are defined in the builders configuration file and can be used by any image.
-Information on how to set the location path for the builders configuration file can be found in the [configuration]({{<ref "/docs/getting-started/configuration/#builder_path">}}) documentation.
+There are two types of builders: _global_ and _in-line_.
+Global builders are defined in a builders configuration file and can be used by any image.
+Information on how to set the location path for the builders configuration file can be found in the [configuration]({{<ref "/docs/getting-started/configuration/#builders_path">}}) documentation.

 In-line builders, on the other hand, are defined within the image definition itself.

 ## Global builder
 A global builder must be defined under the `builders` block inside the Stevedore configuration.
-It means that Stevedore looks for the `builders` block within the file defined in [builder_path]({{<ref "/docs/getting-started/configuration/#builder_path">}}) configuration parameter.
+It means that Stevedore looks for the `builders` block within the file defined in [builders_path]({{<ref "/docs/getting-started/configuration/#builders_path">}}) configuration parameter.

+You can also set a directory on the [builders_path]({{<ref "/docs/getting-started/configuration/#builders_path">}}).
+There you can define several files with the `builders` block defined on them.
+In that case, Stevedore loads all the builders.

 {{< highlight Yaml "linenos=table" >}}
 builders: